Sexuality in The Lord of the Rings: Homoerotic

 The scholar of English David LaFontaine, in The Gay and Lesbian Review, writes that The Lord of the Rings achieved cult status and large sales, but was mainly excluded from literary study, partly because fantasy was despised as a genre, but partly also because of the "powerful undercurrent of same-sex love within the realm of Middle-earth".
-He notes that Peter Jackson chose to make use of the gay themes in the work for his 2001-2003 Lord of the Rings film trilogy: "homoerotic desire is up there on Jackson's very large screen for all to see".
+He notes that Jackson chose to make use of the gay themes in the work for his 2001–2003 Lord of the Rings film trilogy: "homoerotic desire is up there on Jackson's very large screen for all to see".
 In his view, Sam has an "epiphany" while he watches Frodo sleeping and says "I love him.
 He's like that, and sometimes [his inner light] shines through, somehow.
 But I love him, whether or no." This is followed, writes LaFontaine, by "scenes in which the two hobbits express their love in increasingly homoerotic terms: holding hands, sleeping huddled together, swearing eternal devotion."
+The scholar of literature Robin Anne Reid describes the "queer" (as opposed to purely male homosexual) Tolkien fan fiction tradition that has developed in response.